 The specified amount is transferred from one place to another in this type.
 Banks also issue this on behalf of the customers.
 The money orders are sent from one place to another.
 It is also a financial instrumentFinancial InstrumentFinancial instruments are certain contracts or documents that act as financial assets such as debentures and bonds, receivables, cash deposits, bank balances, swaps, cap, futures, shares, bills of exchange, forwards, FRA or forward rate agreement, etc. to one organization and as a liability to another organization and are solely taken into use for trading purposes., and the bank takes the responsibility to remit the same on the presentation of the order before them.

 #2 – Demand Draft

 Demand drafts are one of the types of drafts.
-It is used where the payer and recipients are not at the same place.
-The money gets transferred into the bank accounts of the receivers on depositing the draft.
-Many days to day financial transactions is going on through this method.
+It is used where the payer and recipients are not in the same place.
+The money gets transferred into the receivers’ bank accounts upon depositing the draft.
+Many days today, financial transactions are going on through this method.